Yothu/expo-software-2021-2022/README.md

-# FIRST PORTFOLIO <!-- CHANGE -->
+# EXPO SOFTWARE 2021 ~ 2022

-> The capstone project of the first Microverse's course module
+> This is the capstone project of the first Microverse course module.

 ![screenshot](./app_screenshot.png)